 - However, if you receive any personal benefit from business expenses paid by your company, you will be taxed on the value of any 'Benefits-in-Kind'.

 - Umbrella contractors can typically reclaim a number of expenses, although the treatment of expenses claims does vary between providers.

-- Start with our concise guide to contractor expenses.
+- Start with our contractor's guide to limited company expenses.